gdowling/Latitude-Longitude-Scraper/README.md

 # Latitude-Longitude-Scraper
-Scrapes your locations Latitude &amp; Longitude from Google Maps.
+Scrapes your set location's Latitude &amp; Longitude from Google Maps.

 # Running Script
 If data is in xlsx file set the file directory as well as the sheet name and column name where the locations are located.